-Is it Time to Hire a Business Mentor?
+Is it Time to Hire a Dietitian Business Mentor?

 As a dietitian’s coach and mentor myself, there are so many additional benefits to having an experienced professional support you as you establish yourself in business.
 Simply having someone on your side, caring for you and your business dreams is invaluable.

-If you’re a newbie nutrition entrepreneur or a seasoned one, I invite you to check out my programs, THRIVE and STRIVE.
-They are designed to help you grow your business and sustain your momentum through training, masterminding and mentoring.
+If you’re a newbie nutrition entrepreneur or a seasoned one, I invite you to check out my mastermind, STRIVE.
+It’s designed to help you grow your business and sustain momentum through training, masterminding, and mentoring.